odoo/documentation/inventory/management/delivery/two_steps.rst

 Activating this option will lead to the creation of a new *Input* location.
-If you want to rename it, you can go to *Configuration > Locations > Select Input* and update its name.
+If you want to rename it, you can go to :menuselection:`Configuration --> Locations --> Select Input` and update its name.

 .. image:: media/two_steps_03.png
     :align: center